anujkp-97/python_for_Devops/README.md

-This is my python program for Devops.
+These are my Python programs for DevOps.

-Day 2 : Use of Datatypes and variable
+Day 2: Use of Datatypes and variable